entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 quickstart.192.168.99.1.nip.io
 YOUR-APP.192.168.99.1.nip.io
 ```

-The base domain configured via the ENTANDO_DEFAULT_ROUTING_SUFFIX (e.g. in your entando-app.yaml) borrows a fixed IP address that is created during the initial installation.
+The base domain configured via the ingressHostName (e.g. in your entandoapp.yaml) is based on the IP address that is created during the initial VM installation.
 This domain is used to generate ingress routes to map incoming URLs to individual services.
 In production environments, there's generally a dedicated network layer to manage IPs/routing (both on premise and in the cloud), but this is not readily available in most local setups.
 Below are a couple of common issues that can prevent Entando from initializing in a local environment:

 ### `.nip.io isn't allowed`
  - This could be due to firewall settings or corporate security policies.
-The simplest workaround is to manually edit your /etc/hosts file and map the necessary domain to the IP of your local virtual machine.
+The simplest workaround is to manually edit your /etc/hosts file and map the domain to the IP of your local virtual machine.
 ```
  192.168.99.1 quickstart.192.168.99.1.nip.io
  192.168.99.1 YOUR-APP.192.168.99.1.nip.io
 ```
 - If you add microservices to your installation, you may need to add additional mappings for the new ingresses.
-- To update files on a Windows machine, see the [Windows process](#option-2-manually-update-your-hosts-file) below.
+- To update files on Windows, see the [Windows process](#option-2-manually-update-your-hosts-file) below.

 ### `The IP address changed after the initial install`
 - Restarting a Windows computer can cause this (see [Windows Hyper-V IP Changes](#hyper-v-ip-changes) below), and the workaround noted in the `.nip.io isn't allowed` section above also applies (i.e. update your /etc/hosts file).
 Simply update the IP address in the first column to use the current IP of your virtual machine.